What Is the Product Development Process?

 PepsiCo made a critical mistake when they introduced Crystal Pepsi — the new soda they marketed as healthier than their other soft drinks.
 The company failed to validate their concept before its market launch.
 Because they didn’t gather enough early feedback from their target customers, or use a soft launch to validate the product with early adopters, Pepsi’s management was blindsided when their full-scale release of Crystal Pepsi proved a failure.

-One Key Difference Between Developing Products at a Startup vs. a Large Business
+What is One Key Difference Between Developing Products at a Startup vs. a Large Business?

 These examples highlight one of the differences between the product development process in a startup vs. developing a new product within an established company.
 Because the Airbnb founders did not have funding, a large team, or any track record, they had no choice but to validate their idea with real-world users before spending any time or money on development.